 On the downside, while the Fire TV 4K Max, like previous Fire TV models, can restore apps and settings from another Fire TV on a user’s account, it cannot import Wi-Fi passwords and apps’ user logins.

-While I understand importing username and password might be hard, I don’t see why the 4K Max can’t pick up the Wi-Fi password from another Fire TV Stick within the account.
+While I understand importing usernames and passwords might be hard, I don’t see why the 4K Max can’t pick up the Wi-Fi password from another Fire TV Stick within the account.
 That’s a fairly standard feature of many devices.

 Finally, in terms of network performance, there was virtually no difference between the Fire TV 4K Max and Fire TV 4K.
 I did an anecdotal Internet test on the same TV, at the exact location, using the same speed-testing app, and got almost identical scores between the two.